futpix/caravans-in-australia/content/review/297-EzyTrail-Campers-Winton-10.md

   ogtitle: "Should I buy Winton 10 by EzyTrail Campers?"
   ogdescription: "The EzyTrail Campers Winton 10 is classed as On Road, and sleeps 2 people.
 It is Made Overseas and comes in at Unknown Size.
 It generally has Combined shower & toilet."
 categories: ["EzyTrail Campers"]
-tags: ["Sleeps 2", "Unknown Size", "On Road", "Combined shower & toilet", "Full height", "Under 50k"]
+tags: ["Sleeps 2", "Unknown Size", "On Road", "Combined shower & toilet", "Full height", "Under 50k", "Made Overseas"]
 totalLength: "4.45"
 bodyLength: ""
 totalHeight: "2.455"